X

 • Buying behavior, such as making a purchase at the end of the month.

-So, if a consumer visits the same web page periodically to read comparisons between different types of face cream, then visits a manufacturer’s website, you can learn several things aside from their evident desire to buy a new face cream and target your advertising to reflect the user’s preferences.
+So, if a consumer visits the same web page periodically to read comparisons between different types of face cream, and then visits a manufacturer’s website, you can learn several things aside from their evident desire to buy a new face cream and target your digital advertising to reflect the user’s preferences.

-Another example of targeted advertising would be a consumer who adds a product to their cart but leaves the purchase incomplete.
+Another example of behavioral advertising would be a consumer who adds a product to their cart but leaves the purchase incomplete.
 There could be several reasons for this incomplete step, including getting distracted.
 However, you know the consumers are almost sure they want the product, and you could send them information about the latest deals or reminders to complete their purchase.

 Start Reaching the Right Audience